 It’s pretty rare… but every once in a while the IRS will cut you some slack.

-In light of the Coronavirus emergency, the IRS has eased the qualifications for the Foreign Earned Income Exclusion (FEIE).
+In light of the Coronavirus emergency, the IRS has eased the qualifications for Foreign Earned Income Exclusion (FEIE).

 This post will cover the new IRS procedure regarding the FEIE.

 If you are currently unaware of the FEIE, you’ll learn how it’s possible to earn more than $100,000 and legally pay $0 in income!

 The FEIE is likely the most powerful tax reduction strategy for most Americans.

 In 2020, qualifying Americans are allowed to exempt $107,600 (or, $215,200 for married couples) from their income.
 Meaning, you can earn this amount of income and legally pay $0 in income taxes.

 Each year the exemption amount is adjusted for inflation.

 How To Qualify For The Foreign Earned Income Exclusion?

 Ordinarily, there are two ways to qualify for the FEIE.